Skip to main content

 Low risk of adversely affecting physical, emotional, or social development associated with a delay in treatment

-Patient sees surgeon within 182 days of referral received
+Patients see surgeon within 182 days of referral received

-Time from surgery decision to pediatric patient having surgery: How long pediatric patients waited from the patient's family and surgeon deciding to proceed with the surgery, to the patient having the surgery.
+Time from decision to surgery (Wait 2): How long pediatric patients waited from the patients’ family and surgeon deciding to proceed with the surgery, to the patients having the surgery.
+Target times for this wait period differ depending on the type of surgery the pediatric patients are having.

-Priority level of pediatric patient's condition
+Priority level of pediatric patients’ condition

 Target time** from decision to having pediatric otolaryngic surgery including tonsillectomy, adenoidectomy, and myringotomy tube surgery